mmarcon/marcon.me/src/cv.md

 #### Technical Product Owner Indoor Solutions at [HERE](https://here.com) <br><small>September 2016 → Present</small>

-Leading a multidisciplinary team (Android, iOS, web, backend and QA) that works on a product to make the workplace [smarter and data-driven](https://360.here.com/bringing-location-technology-to-the-workplace.-call-for-early-adopters).
+Leading a multidisciplinary team (Android, iOS, web, backend and QA) that works on an IoT product to make the workplace [smarter and data-driven](https://360.here.com/bringing-location-technology-to-the-workplace.-call-for-early-adopters).

 Responsible for product discovery and delivery, roadmap management, technology and product discussions with customers and partners.